Find 14 foods that fight cancer tumors in the body with a recommendation on what you should stop eating right now.

 - Non-organic fruits: they are contaminated with some very dangerous pesticides.

-Best foods that fight cancer tumors
+Best foods that fight cancer tumours

 - Fresh tomatoes